mourackb/automation-compliance/README.md

 ## Tern
 https://github.com/vmware/tern
-Tern is a tool to find the metadata for packages installed in Docker container
+Tern is a tool to find the metadata for packages installed in Docker container.
+A great way to start the inspection

 ## SecurityTXT
 https://securitytxt.org/